san-deep-reddy/thoughtful-automation/README.md

 # Package Sorting Function

 This repository contains a Python function `sort` designed to classify and dispatch packages to the appropriate stack based on their volume, dimensions, and mass.
 The function is intended for use in a robotic automation factory environment.
+Here is the example output for various inputs:

 print(sort(160, 120, 80, 18))  #Output: SPECIAL